Intelligence Center of Excellence competes in TRADOC Best Squad Competition 2024

 During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad conducts portions of the E3B patrol lanes Aug.
 15, 2024.
 U.S. Army Sgt.
-Michael Robison from the Intelligence Center of Excellence inputs data into a Defense Advanced GPS Receiver (DAGR).
+1st Class Anthony Smith from the Intelligence Center of Excellence looks through the scope of a M240 Bravo machine gun.

 |Date Taken: